- Home

 When a sibling has cancer

 You can help your children adjust to the changes in your family by talking openly and honestly.
-The tips listed opposite under When another child has cancer will help, but your kids may also be reassured to know the following:
+Your kids may be reassured to know the following:

 More resources